 By Lisa from Rebellious Tourist.

 It’s hard to talk about the Cook Islands without using all the paradise clichés.
 The island of Rarotonga has several beautiful beaches, but it’s Aitutaki that leaves you speechless.
 A series of islets dotted around a lagoon so postcard-perfect that it’s often ranked alongside Bora Bora as the world’s best.
 The prettiest beach on Aitutaki’s main island is Ootu, at the end of its eastern peninsula.
 But the best way to see the lagoon is on a boat tour.
-Most take you to a couple of snorkelling spots and three or four islets, where long sandbanks offer endless photo opportunities and walking-on-water fun.
+Most take you to a couple of snorkeling spots and three or four islets, where long sandbanks offer endless photo opportunities and walking-on-water fun.
 Even better, get your ‘own private island’ experience by kayaking or hiring a water taxi to drop you off for the day.
 Bring a picnic and lots of sunscreen.
-On Rarotonga, Muri Beach is best for watersports and people watching, Titikaveka in the southeast is best for snorkelling, and the west is best for sunsets.
+On Rarotonga, Muri Beach is best for watersports and people watching, Titikaveka in the southeast is best for snorkeling, and the west is best for sunsets.
 Wilson’s Beach Bar and the Shipwreck Hut are fun spots for a few cocktails and sunset views.

 The weather is changeable, so there’s no guaranteed good time to go to the Cook Islands.
-In general, it’s warm but rainy from November to April, and dry but cooler from June to September.
-The months in between are a good bet, when it’s 21-26°C in Rarotonga and a few degrees warmer in Aitutaki.
+In general, it’s warm but rainy from November to April and dry but cooler from June to September.
+The months in between are a good bet when it’s 21-26°C in Rarotonga and a few degrees warmer in Aitutaki.

 By Jeremy & Kate from Our Escape Clause